CloudRepoOSS/download-analytics/README.md

 Once you are done, you can save the file and reboot the server.
 You can modify the file at any time by re-doing the steps above.

+## Issues

+Found a bug?
+Want a feature added?
+[Open an issue!](https://github.com/CloudRepoOSS/download-analytics/issues)

+## Code of Conduct

+Please follow the [code of conduct](https://cloudrepooss.github.io/download-analytics/CODE_OF_CONDUCT) when contributing to make the contributing experience for everyone.